 - (1) All RSUs and options awarded to Mr. Harshman were for services as an employee.
-Mr. Harshman did not receive equity grants for service as a director. - (2) Dr. Lookabaugh joined our Board in January 2017 and as such, he did not receive any equity awards in 2016.
+Mr. Harshman did not receive equity grants for service as a director. - (2) Mr. Reddersen did not stand for reelection at our 2018 annual meeting of stockholders.